donabrams/gulp-useref/README.md

 This fork differs from the main by including the "addNotConcat" option.
-When this option is true, it adds all the files that would be concated to the stream instead of adding the concated files to the stream
+When this option is true, it adds all the files that would be concated to the stream instead of adding a single concated file to the stream

 ## Install